 Further, if a flight is full, you’ll have priority standby over others without status if you have purchased an eligible fare.

 You’ll also enjoy two free 23kg checked bags on Air Canada flights and complimentary handling of your sports equipment.
-So, for your winter ski trips or your summer cycle or surf trips, you won’t have to shell out extra money to bring your beloved gear with you.
+So, for your winter ski trips or your summer cycling or surfing trips, you won’t have to shell out extra money to bring your beloved gear with you.

 20 eUpgrades will automatically be deposited into your account to upgrade to a higher class of service on a booking.
 We have written extensively about this complex program, and I encourage you to review the information to maximize the value you can get from them.